bulletmark/pifaceio/README.md

 Multiple [PiFace Digital][pifaceboard] boards are supported, on either or both of the RPi SPI bus chip selects.
-This pifaceio package is focussed on simplicity and performance for polled implementations and is an alternative to the [pifacedigitalio][] and [piface][] (now depreciated) Python packages for the [PiFace Digital][pifaceboard] board.
-In my simple polled read and write benchmarks, pifaceio performs significantly faster and with much less overhead than [pifacedigitalio][].
+This pifaceio package is focussed on simplicity and performance for polled implementations and is an alternative to the official [pifacedigitalio][] Python package for the [PiFace Digital][pifaceboard] board.
+In my simple benchmark of polled reads and writes ([see next section](#performance-benchmarks-against-pifacedigitalio)), pifaceio performs an order of magnitude faster, and with much less overhead than [pifacedigitalio][].

 Interrupts are not supported.
 See [pifacedigitalio][] for interrupt and